shreyaghose/ml_piped/example_pipelines/data_splitting_errors/example-0-explanation.md

 ### Classification Report for example-0-fixed.py :
-The model performs well on class 1 with high precision and recall but struggles with class 0, which may suggest an inherent difficulty in predicting this class but without the data leakage seen in the incorrect pipeline.
+The model performs well on class 1 (score_text = Low) with high precision and recall but struggles with class 0 (score_text = High), which may suggest an inherent difficulty in predicting this class but without the data leakage seen in the incorrect pipeline (see 'Class Imbalance' below).

 |                | precision | recall | f1-score | support |
 |----------------|-----------|--------|----------|---------|